A Hierarchy of Spectral Gap Certificates for Frustration-Free Spin Systems: The method

 \section{The method}

 We consider a spin chain comprised of particles defined on a $d-$dimensional Hilbert space $\mathbb{C}^d$ each.
 A translationally-invariant (TI) $k-$body Hamiltonian is defined as the operator

 where each term $h_i$ is the same Hermitian operator, and simply translated such that the support of $h_i$ begins at site $i$.
 Further, we consider periodic boundary condition in $H$, which means that the site indices are taken modulo $N$.
 Additionally, we assume \textit{geometric} locality in the Hamiltonian, which ensures that the support of $h_i$ is on $k$ sites in proximity of site $i$.
 For instance, $h_1$ has support on the 1$^{\text{st}}$ to the $k^{\text{th}}$ site, $h_2$ in the 2$^{\text{nd}}$ to the $(k+1)^{\text{th}}$ site, and so on.
-In this work, we will assume the system to be frustration-free, which means that the ground state of $H$ is also minimizes the energy of every local term $h_i$.
+Whenever we use the word \emph{local} we always mean \emph{geometrically local} (distinguished from what is sometimes called ``$k$-locality'', where every $k$ particles partake in the interaction irrespective of their positions in space).
+In this work, we will assume the system to be frustration-free, which means that the ground state of $H$ also minimizes the energy of every local term $h_i$.

 Without loss of generality, we will shift the ground state energy to be $0$, which, combined with frustration-freeness, implies both $H \succeq 0$ and $h_i \succeq 0$, where $\succeq$ is used to denote that the matrix is positive semidefinite.